ysyk2021/agile-sales-and-operations-planning-aligning-business-strategy-with-market-demands/src/chapter-2-1.md

-Understanding Sales and Operations Planning: Defining Sales and Operations Planning
+Defining Sales and Operations Planning
 ===================================================================================

 In this chapter, we will define sales and operations planning (S\&OP) and explore its importance in aligning business strategy with market demands.